NateRickard/Plugin.AudioRecorder/README.md

 ...

+await recorder.StartRecording ();

+...

 private async void Recorder_AudioInputReceived(object sender, string audioFile){
-...}
+	//do something with the file}
 ```

 **NOTE:** This event is raised on a background thread to allow for further file processing as needed.
 If the `audioFile` is null or empty, no audio was recorded.

-## Using the Audio Data
+--

-There are multiple ways to use the recorded audio data:
+There are also multiple ways to use the recorded (or recording) audio data:

 ### Accessing the Recorded File

 There are multiple ways to access the recorded audio file path:

+- The [Task-based API](#task-based-api) will return the file path when the task completes.
+The `Task` can be awaited or use standard `Task` continuation APIs.
-- The full path to the recorded audio file is contained in the `audioFile` parameter of the `AudioInputReceived` event handler, as shown above.
+- The [Event-based API](#event-based-api) will return the full path to the recorded audio file in the `audioFile` parameter of the `AudioInputReceived` event handler.
-- The `GetAudioFilepath ()` method on the `AudioRecorderService ` class will return the recorded audio file path.
+- The `GetAudioFilePath ()` method on the `AudioRecorderService ` class will return the recorded audio file path.

-- The Task-based API will return the file path when the task completes
+These will all return `null` in the case that no audio has been recorded yet or no audio was recorded/detected in the last recording session.

-With this file path, you can use standard `FileStream` operations and/or a cross platform file system abstraction like [PCLStorage](https://github.com/dsplaisted/PCLStorage) to get a stream to the file data.
+Once you have the path to the recorded audio file, you can use standard `FileStream` operations and/or a cross platform file system abstraction like [PCLStorage](https://github.com/dsplaisted/PCLStorage) to get a stream to the file data.

-Complete samples showing this type of audio recording and use are available in the /Samples folder.
+Complete samples demonstrating audio recording and playback of the recorded file are available in the /Samples folder.

 ### Concurrent Streaming